ch-patrick-scheidegger/c-plus-plus-ost/week14/README.md

 In any case, we wish you a relaxing winter break!
 Use the time to recharge and have some fun.
 Stay safe and have a good start into the new year!

+# Algorithm Trivia

+You have completed them, right?
+Right?
+Otherwise, last chance to do it before christmas!